- How does FlightAware handle flights around the world? What is FlightAware's service area?

 - What happens if an aircraft cancels an IFR flight plan en-route or prior to arrival?

-- What does "result unknown" mean?
+- What do "estimated arrival" and "result unknown" mean?

 - I see a consistent discrepancy or anomaly in tracking data.
 What should I do?